Little York, Indiana

 Little York is a town in Gibson Township, Washington County, in the U.S. state of Indiana.
 The population was 192 at the 2010 census.

 History

 Little York was laid out and platted in 1831.
-A majority of the early settlers being natives of the state of New York caused the name to be selected.
+Some of the early settlers being natives of the state of New York caused the name to be selected.

 The Little York post office was in operation beginning in 1837, but now has their mail delivered from Scottsburg, IN.
 The building where the post office stood burned to the ground after a kitchen fire in the store.